 Use raster graphics when displaying images that would be difficult to describe using lines, points, and polygons such as photos and screenshots.

 At this point, you’ve saved your image and made all the right decisions regarding which type of compression you’re looking for, graphics type, and file format.
 The next step is to compress the image.
-In Image Optimiztion, we’ve provided you with many tools to do this as well as instructions on how to decide which tool(s) to use.
+In Image Optimization, we’ve provided you with many tools to do this as well as instructions on how to decide which tool(s) to use.

 - Use vector images as much as possible.
 Vector images will allow you to resize with ease and save space.

 - Make sure you pick the right image format for the job.
 Use GIF only for animation.
 Use JPEG’s for photos that don’t need to be the highest resolution, as well as screenshots.
-Use PNG’s when resolution is a priority and use specifically PNG-24 when a wide color palette is necessary.
+Use PNG’s when resolution is a priority and use specifically PNG-24 when a wide colour palette is necessary.

 - Remove unnecessary image metadata.
 Many raster images contain metadata that isn’t need.
 Remove metadata about geographic information, camera information etc. to reduce the size of the image.